Posture is a Total-Body Practice that Has Total-Body Effects

 Sometimes, poor posture is not the result of a bad habit, but of a muscular weakness, mobility problem, or spinal misalignment.
 Unfortunately, these things might be exacerbated by poor posture, causing more problems.

 If you’re struggling to maintain good posture or are experiencing health problems you believe are related to your spine, contact Symmetry Health Center.
-Our chiropractic offices in Alameda and Oakland, CA, utilize a highly researched and comprehensive technique program called Chiropractic BioPhysics (CBP), which aims to not only identify, but also correct spinal abnormalities and the health problems they may cause.
+Our chiropractic offices utilize a highly researched and comprehensive technique program called Chiropractic BioPhysics (CBP), which aims to not only identify, but also correct spinal abnormalities and the health problems they may cause.

 Chiropractic BioPhysics, or CBP, is one of the most scientific, researched, and results-oriented corrective care techniques.
 CBP-trained chiropractors aim to realign the spine back to health, eliminating nerve interference and addressing the source of pain, fatigue, and disease.
 As with all chiropractic care, CBP is gentle, painless, and non-invasive.